PunishNarang/Flask-REST-API-with-User-Authentication/README.md

 4.Flask-RESTful

 ```
-pip install (All the libraries mentioned in the Installation) <br />
+pip install (All the libraries mentioned in the Installation)
 python app.py (Run app.py on your machine to run the application)
 ```